dachosen1/Applied-Data-Science-Project-/README.md

 ## Questions:

-### Step 1: Exploratory Analysis
-- How many reviews does each user provide?
-What percentage of the data has a reviewer?
-- Calculate total reviews by country and the percentage distribution?
-- What percentage of the dataset is missing?
-- How many wine designation exist and what is the distribution?
-- Calculate the unique Variety in the dataset?
-- Create a distribution for points and price.
-Identify any outliers.?
-H- ow many Title is in the dataset?
-Calculate the total by Titletype?
-- Trends analysis
-  - Points distribution by Region, Province, Region_1, Region_2, Title
-  - Variety distribution by Region,  Province, Region_1, Region_2, Title

-#### Step 2: Cleaning
-#### Step 3: Analysis:
 - What are the factors that influence prices?
 - What kind of segmentation makes sense for this data
 - Create a recommendation system